celli33/adonis-template/README.md

-# Adonisjs link backoffice backend
+# Adonisjs example backend

-This is an [`Adonisjs v6`](https://docs.adonisjs.com/guides/preface/introduction) project to manage Link backoffice backend.
+This is an [`Adonisjs v6`](https://docs.adonisjs.com/guides/preface/introduction) project to manage backend.

 ## Dependencies